Hidden Costs of Winning a Prize Home in Australia 2026: What Winners Really Pay

 A $2.8 million property costs more than $130,000 in stamp duty in New South Wales alone.

 No Australian charity lottery covers stamp duty for winners.
 The winner pays it all.
-Some operators say this in their terms.
-Others hide it in papers you get after the draw ends.
-You must have the cash ready before settlement day.
-If you don't pay, the state takes the property.
+Some operators mention this in their terms.
+Others bury it in documents you receive after the draw closes.

 Legal Fees, Conveyancing, and Transfer Costs